Into the Night (Santana song): Music video

-The music video features a man (Freddy Rodriguez of Ugly Betty and Six Feet Under) about to jump off a roof when he sees a Colombian girl (Dania Ramirez of Heroes) dancing.
+The music video features a man (Freddy Rodriguez of Ugly Betty and Six Feet Under) about to jump off a roof when he sees a bird leading him to a Colombian girl (Dania Ramirez of Heroes) dancing.
 He falls for her immediately and starts to follow her.
 Eventually he follows her to a club where he watches her dance, and at the end they dance together.
 Meanwhile, Kroeger and Santana play on the roof of the building.

 Chart performance

 "Into the Night" was a crossover hit as it peaked at number 26 on the Billboard Hot 100, Santana's last top 40 hit to date in the US.
 In Canada, it was an even bigger hit.
 It peaked at number two for three consecutive weeks on the Canadian Hot 100.
 It also reached number four in Australia and number one in Hungary.